rsheldiii/simple-chat/README.md

 synchronizing the web app is accomplished via deploy process.
 Spinning up a new node pool and waiting for health checks before swapping allows for immediate and synchronized version control.

-Alternatively, with load balancing of websocket connections at a known web address, assets could be served via a CDN instead.
+Alternatively, assets could be served via a CDN instead.
+Socket connections would need to be made to a known address.

 #### Consumer websocket